thaitwo/github-users/README.md

 * [Webpack](https://webpack.js.org/)
 * [Animate.css](https://daneden.github.io/animate.css/)

+## API Reference

+The GitHub API was used for this application.
+To learn more about the GitHub API [click here](https://developer.github.com/v3/)

 ## Development Installations
 In order to get this application running, you will need to install the following development dependencies: